What is a museum in France?

 Download the spreadsheet (Use Free Office Calc; choose the semicolon separator when opening the file)

-Open and reusable dataset on departmental platform
+Open and reusable data set on departmental platform

-View the reusable dataset on data.culture.gouv.fr
+Consult the reusable dataset on data.culture.gouv.fr